Eritrean War of Independence: 1970s

+In 1975, the Derg dispatched a peasant army of 100,000 to crush the Eritrean rebels.
+The army was largely routed after it had crossed into Eritrea.
+In the ensuing years the Derg suffered back-to-back defeats against the insurgency.
 During this time, the Derg could not control the population by force alone.
-To supplement its garrisons, forces were sent on missions to instill fear in the population, including massacres which took place in primarily Muslim parts of Eritrea, including the villages of She'eb, Hirgigo, Elabared, and the town of Om Hajer; massacres also took place in predominately Christian areas as well.
+To supplement its garrisons, forces were sent on missions to instill fear in the population, including massacres which took place in primarily Muslim parts of Eritrea, including the villages of She'eb, Hirgigo, Elabared, and the town of Om Hajer; massacres also took place in predominantly Christian areas as well.
 The advent of these brutal killings of civilians regardless of race, religion, or class was the final straw for many Eritreans who were not involved in the war, and at this point many either fled the country or went to the front lines.

+From 1975 to 1977, the ELF and EPLF outnumbered the Ethiopian army, and managed to overrun an Ethiopian garrison at the Siege of Nakfa.
+This heavily demoralized the Ethiopian garrisons throughout Eritrea and within the next few months, the EPLF took control of Afabet, Keren, Elabored, and Dekemhare.
+Similarly, the ELF seized control of Omhajer, Teseney, Agordat, Mendefera, and Adi Quala.
+All of Eritrea was liberated with the exception of Asmara, Massawa, Assab and Barentu.

-From 1975 to 1977, the ELF and EPLF outnumbered the Ethiopian army and liberated all of Eritrea except Asmara, Massawa, and Barentu.
-By 1977, the EPLF was poised to drive the Ethiopians out of Eritrea, by utilizing a simultaneous military invasion from the east by Somalia in the Ogaden to siphon off Ethiopian military resources.
-But in a dramatic turnaround, the Derg managed to repulse the Somali incursion, thanks mainly to a massive airlift of Soviet arms.
-After that, using the considerable manpower and military hardware available from the Somali campaign, the Ethiopian Army regained the initiative and forced the EPLF to retreat.
-This was most notable in the Battle of Barentu and the Battle of Massawa.
+In 1977 the Eritrean insurgency had taken advantage of the Derg's preoccupation with war for the Ogaden against the Western Somali Liberation Front and Somali National Army.
+Immediately after the Ogaden War ended–the Ethiopian army, with Cuban support, reoriented to Eritrea and forced the ELF and EPLF out of many areas they had liberated in the prior months.
+Using the considerable manpower and military hardware available from the Somali campaign, the Ethiopian Army regained the initiative.
+Notable military engagements occurred in this period such as the Siege of Barentu and the First Battle of Massawa.
+The Eritreans would not regain the initiative until 1984.